sthirumapost/secure-notes-vault/README.md

 - Add Alembic for schema migrations
 - Add pagination and note metadata
 - Add rate limiting and audit logs
-- Switch to PostgreSQL for production
+- Switch to PostgreSQL for production to support 10000s of concurrent users
 - Add structured logging and observability

 Tested locally with Python 3.14; some remaining deprecation warnings come from upstream framework dependencies and do not affect functional correctness.